jhurray/SQLiteModel/README.md

 If you want to add functionality please open an issue and/or create a pull request.

 ##Shoutout
-Big thank you to [Stephen Celis](https://github.com/stephencelis) for writing `SQLite.swift` which is one of the best Swift open source libraries that exists today.
+Big thank you to [Stephen Celis](https://github.com/stephencelis) for writing `SQLite.swift` which (IMHO) is one of the best Swift open source libraries that exists today.

 ##License
 SQLiteModel is available under the MIT license.
 See the LICENSE file for more information.